+The District maintains all of its cash and investments with the Solano County Treasurer in an investment pool.
 The District's funds are managed in accordance with the investment policy of the County Treasury.
 On a quarterly basis the Treasurer allocates interest to participants based upon their average daily balances.
 Required disclosure information regarding the categorization of investments and investment risk can be found in the County's financial statements.
 The Solano County's financial statements may be obtained by contacting the County of Solano Auditor-Controller's office at 675 Texas Street, Suite 2800, Fairfield, California 94533.

-Required disclosures for the District's investment in the Solano County Investment Pool at June 30, 2018 are as follows:
+Required disclosures for the District's investment in the Solano County Investment Pool at June 30, 2020 are as follows: